Darren Banks: Post playing career

 As of November 2019, Banks works as an Executive casino host at The D Casino in Las Vegas and, upon its opening, will undertake the same role at Circa.
 He formerly worked for CP Rail.

 Due to his time in the Detroit Red Wings system, he is a Red Wings Alumni member, and has previously worked with the Detroit Hockey Association, and the Hockey in the Hood tournament started by Willie O'Ree, in an effort to introduce inner-city minority children to hockey.

 In November 2013, Banks was among the 10 players who launched a class action lawsuit against the NHL over head injuries and concussions, led by lawyer and former NFL player Mel Owens.
-Over 200 former NHL players would subsequently join the suit.
+Over 200 former NHL players subsequently joined the suit.
 As a result of his time playing hockey, Banks suffers from memory problems.